cometbft/rpc-companion/README.md

 ```

 If everything is compiled and configured correctly, you will see logs displaying the ingest service fetching
-new blocks and block results.
-The service then sets the retain height information so CometBFT can prune
-them from its storage.
+new blocks.
+The service then sets the retain height information so CometBFT can prune them from its storage.